nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `search n/Patrick Lim` returns `patrick lim` and `Lim Zi Ying`

 ### Searching for a contact by school: `search s/...`
-Searches for contacts from a specific school using keywords
+Searches for a student's contact from a specific school using keywords

 Format: `search s/KEYWORD [MORE_KEYWORDS]`